 The farmers’ alliance stressed the need to stop irrigation beyond the borders of the El Gezira and El Managil Agricultural Scheme area.

-Yesterday, leading member of the farmers’ alliance and member of the Emergency Committee Farouq El Badawi said at a press conference at the El Ayyam Centre for Cultural Studies and Development that the Emergency Committee found 100,000 acres of sand during its tour.
+Yesterday, leading member of the farmers’ alliance and member of the Emergency Committee Faroug El Badawi said at a press conference at the El Ayam Centre for Cultural Studies and Development in Khartoum that the Emergency Committee found 100,000 acres of sand during its tour.

 He also said that water supplies were cut after the committee visited certain areas.
 He called it “a deliberate plan to thwart the harvest” and said this plan would fail.